akku1139/aosp-mirror_platform_docs_source.android.com/src/source/submit-patches.md

 ## After a submission is approved ##

 After a submission makes it through the review and verification process, Gerrit automatically merges the change into the public repository.
-The change will now be visible in gitweb, and others users will be able to run `repo sync` to pull the update into their local client.
+Other users will be able to run `repo sync` to pull the update into their local client.

 # For reviewers and verifiers #